 Concentrate on achieving the operational improvements, sales increases, cost reductions, and other activities that have direct impact on the bottom line.
 When you make the decision to sell, it is really helpful if the buyer can see a strong cash flow.
 Add-backs for one-off events and the spending that is clearly not business related will be properly valued by experienced buyers most of the time.
 However, you want to maximize the size of the buyer pool and, most often, nothing can quite match strong financial performance.

 If possible, start early.
 Clean up the balance sheet and work on operational efficiencies.
 Look for the opportunities to remove non-productive assets.
 Your business most likely does not need that boat or the box seats at the Staples Center.
 If you sell underutilized assets you will not only improve capital efficiency, but will also generate additional cash flow that your buyer may not take out.
 Setting up the right procedures for expense controlling will not only prevent possible fraud but also have a direct impact on your employees’ spending habits.

 Clean Books and Records

 This cannot be overstated.
-Having accurate and well organized financial statements coupled with reliable and timely reporting will significantly reduce the buyers’ perception of the risks.
-In fact, the business may be inherently riskier than a comparable business, however if the books and records are solid and reporting is well set-up, many buyers will have a more favorable impression.
+Having accurate and well-organized financial statements coupled with reliable and timely reporting will significantly reduce the buyers’ perception of the risks.
+In fact, the business may be inherently riskier than a comparable business, yet if the books and records are solid and reporting is well set-up, many buyers will have a more favorable impression.

-In other words, aside from the fact that efficient reporting and clean books are necessary for efficiently running the business, most buyers will perceptions matter too.
+In other words, aside from the fact that timely reporting and clean books are necessary for efficiently running the business, most buyers’ perceptions will be influenced too.

 Furthermore, relevant and reliable reporting will most likely positively influence a buyer’s perception of the business.